Is high-dimensional photonic entanglement robust to noise?: Numerical and Experimental Results

 \subsection{Numerical verification}

-Our theory considers a ``flat" bandwidth of the state as this assumption considerably simplifies the theory.
+Our theory considers maximally entangled states as this assumption considerably simplifies the theory.
 To take into account the effects of a reduced bandwidth, we perform numerical simulations on a finite bandwidth state.
 The width of the state is controlled by setting the probability amplitude of the single photons to have a Gaussian distribution.
 We use $\sigma = 2, 4, 10$ and 100000.
 A necessary consequence of a limited bandwidth is there exists crosstalk in MUBs other than the computational basis.
 These simulations therefore enable us to investigate realistic quantum sources that exhibit common types of measurement error.
 We introduce noise into the simulated data and then calculate an average $\mathcal{Q}$ value over all the MUBs.

 Figure \ref{fig:NumData} shows the results for numerical simulations of $k$-dimensional entanglement certification for a state with a finite number of entangled modes.
 Despite the finite widths, the two main results of our work are still observed: the average $\mathcal{Q}$ is a very good indicator of system performance, and increasing the size of the space ($d$) enables the certification of entanglement in larger dimensions with lower signal-to-noise.
 The difference from the analytical theory, which provides an upper bound, is that the size of the space cannot be increased indefinitely.
 One finds that there is an upper limit to the advantage of increasing $d$.
 The $\sigma = 100000$ result, which represents a state with a very large bandwidth, is a very close match to the analytical theory.